jay23606/file-browser/README.md

 6. `/move`: Endpoint for moving files/folders on the server.
 7. `/copy`: Endpoint for coping files/folders on the server.
 8. `/rename`: Endpoint for renaming file/folders on the server.
+8. `/download`: Endpoint for downloding files/folders from server as zip.

 #### Technologies Used:
 - .NET framework for backend endpoints